takaaki5564/sample_udemy/README.md

 # Sample code

-This is sample code for Udemy project.
+This is sample codes for Udemy project.

 <br>